xcherryio/apis/goapi/xdbapi/docs/ProcessStartConfig.md

 `func (o *ProcessStartConfig) HasGlobalAttributeConfig() bool`

 HasGlobalAttributeConfig returns a boolean if a field has been set.

+### GetLocalAttributeConfig

+`func (o *ProcessStartConfig) GetLocalAttributeConfig() LocalAttributeConfig`

+GetLocalAttributeConfig returns the LocalAttributeConfig field if non-nil, zero value otherwise.

+### GetLocalAttributeConfigOk

+`func (o *ProcessStartConfig) GetLocalAttributeConfigOk() (*LocalAttributeConfig, bool)`

+GetLocalAttributeConfigOk returns a tuple with the LocalAttributeConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLocalAttributeConfig

+`func (o *ProcessStartConfig) SetLocalAttributeConfig(v LocalAttributeConfig)`

+SetLocalAttributeConfig sets LocalAttributeConfig field to given value.

+### HasLocalAttributeConfig

+`func (o *ProcessStartConfig) HasLocalAttributeConfig() bool`

+HasLocalAttributeConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)